+March 2023

-March 2023 A Note from Your People's Counsel Sandra Mattavous-Frye Our Planet, Our Future The countdown is on for Earth Day 2023, marking the 53rd anniversary of the birth of the modern environmental movement.
-On April 22, billions of people in the
+A Note from Your People's Counsel Sandra Mattavous-Frye

+Our Planet, Our Future

+The countdown is on for Earth Day 2023, marking the 53rd anniversary of the birth of the modern environmental movement.
+On April 22, billions of people in the on climate change in 2021.
-United States and around the world will rally around this year's theme: "Invest in Our Planet."
-Concerned communities will raise awareness and take action to move toward a greener and more sustainable planet, and address climate change.
-Close to home, OPC is excited to invite all to "Our Planet, Our Future: An OPC Climate Summit to Empower Youth & DC Communities."
-It will take place on Saturday, April 29, from 10:30 am to 3:30 pm, at Catholic University's Pryzbyla University Center.
-The summit is a follow up to OPC's first community conversation on climate change in 2021.
 The gathering will empower youth to find their role, to use their voice, and to inspire action in tackling a concern affecting our neighborhoods and our world.
 While the target audience will be youth and young adults, we urge environmental stakeholders and DC residents of all ages to attend.
 You can register for Our Planet, Our Future today!
 Click on the image below or scan the QR code.
-We look forward to seeing you on April 29 as we all work together to find solutions to the climate crisis.